skaravind/Name-classification-NLP/README.md

 ## Attempt Two

-I have trained a character-level as well as bigrams and trigrams embedding using gensim Word2vec and applied ANN based classification the features.
+I have trained a character-level as well as bigrams and trigrams embedding using gensim Word2vec and applied ANN based classification on the embeddings.
 All the code is in the IPython notebook `name_classifcation.ipynb`

 1. Gender Classification - Test Acuracy (97.6%)